Clemente Bridge will be open to vehicles during most 2017 Pirates home games

 For the first time in PNC Park's 17-year existence, views from the seats during Pirates games will include cars and trucks on the Roberto Clemente Bridge.

-Allegheny County announced Thursday that the span over the Allegheny River linking Downtown and the North Shore will be open to vehicular traffic during the majority of the Pirates home games this season.
+Allegheny County announced Thursday the span over the Allegheny River linking Downtown and the North Shore will be open to vehicular traffic during the majority of Pirates home games this season.

-Since PNC Park opened in 2001, the Clemente Bridge – formerly known as the Sixth Street Bridge – would close during Pirates games and well before and after them.
-But with the nearby Andy Warhol Bridge closed for construction, a traffic headache was on the horizon if two of the three non-highway bridges connecting Downtown to the North Shore were shut down, especially in the heavily-congested evening rush hour when thousands were going to the ballpark.
+Since PNC Park opened in 2001, the Clemente Bridge — formerly known as the Sixth Street Bridge — closed before, during and after Pirates games.

+But with the nearby Andy Warhol Bridge closed for construction, a traffic headache was on the horizon if two of the three nonhighway bridges connecting Downtown to the North Shore were closed, especially during the heavily congested evening rush hour when thousands were going to the ballpark.

-This season, only during Saturday and Sunday games, on Memorial Day and Labor Day and on select Fridays will the Clemente Bridge be closed to vehicles.
+This season, only during Saturday and Sunday games, Memorial Day and Labor Day and on select Fridays will the Clemente Bridge be closed to vehicles.

 "Working with the Pirates, we developed a plan that will help to mitigate some of the traffic impacts due to construction on the Warhol Bridge, Parkway North and Route 65, while also maintaining Federal Street events and activities for fans on weekends and holidays," county public works director Steve Shanley said in a statement.
 "We greatly appreciate the Pirates' and public's cooperation while we rehabilitate the historic sister bridges."